jake-knerr/jakes-dictionary/README.md

 an object used as a container for domain data and behavior.

 Domain objects make up the domain model.

+#### Domain Sharding

+splitting up a website's assets across multiple domains to circumvent the limit of how many connections can be opened per domain, thus improving page load times.

+The downside is that it increases the number of DNS lookups, which lowers load performance.

 #### Domain Specific Language (DSL)